botworld-wiki/beatburger.github.io/pages/larry.md

 ### Coggy Batteries

-When looking out for batteries to [recharche Coggy](/contribute#tbw) and save all of Botworld, Larry asks you to sell them to him instead!
+When looking out for batteries to [recharge Coggy](/contribute#tbw) and save all of Botworld, Larry asks you to sell them to him instead!

 </div>